First Lady Ivanka Trump? Denial From Trump’s Daughter She Will Assume Unusual Position In White House For Father Donald Trump

 Donald Trump seems to have an unusual relationship with his daughter Ivanka.
 Along with her husband, Jared Kushner, she has become one of Trump’s closest advisers during the lead up to the Inauguration date.

-On the other hand, some of Trump’s statements about her have caused considerable discomfort for the public, such as his suggestion that if she wasn’t his daughter he would be dating her.
-Trump also indicated on the Howard Stern show that it was fine to describe his daughter as a “piece of ass.
+On the other hand, some of Trump’s statements about her have caused considerable discomfort for the public, such as his suggestion that if she wasn’t his daughter, he would be dating her.
+Trump also indicated on the Howard Stern show that it was fine to describe his daughter as a “piece of a**.

 ⚠️It's an absolute FACT @realdonaldtrump said "I'd probably be dating her" referring to @ivankatrump the video is everywhere! https://t.co/P0Rba8ZuqR